 Against all these odds, there are men who love to sew and their message to other men who wants to give it a try is to go ahead, pick up a vintage mechanical sewing machine and give it a whirl, so to speak.
 Although it is often not encouraged by our culture, we're fortunate now that a man who wants to sew can now much more easily find a community who shares his interest on the internet.
 Indeed, there are a number of male bloggers talking about home sewing and some of them are getting quite popular.

-In the world of the internet and blogs, the online system seems to know a awful lot about you.
+In the world of the internet and blogs, the online system seems to know an awful lot about you.
 One of the good aspects of that, however, is we can know a lot about our audience and what interests them.
-It might surprise you to know that around 6-8% of our readers are men.
+It might surprise you to know that around 6-8% of So Sew Easy readers are men.
 That may not sound like a lot, but considering that So Sew Easy serves around 500,000 users per month, that means that we probably have around 40,000 male readers around the world!

 Are you one of our male readers or do you know a man who sews?
-Please share your thoughts with us in the comments below.
+Please share this article with him and let us know your comments below.

 Sewing ideas for men

 For a few good sewing ideas for men who love to sew, please check out the sewing for men roundup we did a year or so ago at: Sewing for men